1. Development of kittens

 -

-From week 7, a kitten can regulate its own body temperature and is no longer dependent on its mother for warmth.
+From week 7, a kitten can regulate its own body temperature and is no longer dependent on the mother cat for warmth.

 -

 When the kittens are 8 weeks old, the final eye color is generally already clearly visible.
-However, up to the fifth month, the eye color can become even more intense.
+However, the eye color can become even more intense until the fifth month.

 -